 Orion estimates that net sales in 2022 will be at a similar level as in 2021

 (net sales in 2021 were EUR 1,041 million).

 Operating profit is estimated to be at a similar level as in 2021

 (operating profit in 2021 was EUR 243 million).

 Collaboration agreements with other pharmaceutical companies are an important component of Orion’s business model.
 Agreements often include payments recorded in net sales and operating profit that vary greatly from year to year.
 Forecasting the timing and amount of these payments is difficult.
 In some cases they are conditional on terms such as research outcomes which are not known until studies have been completed, the progress of research projects or the attainment of specified sales levels.
 On the other hand, neither the outcome nor the schedule of contract negotiations is generally known before the final signing of the agreement.

-The outlook is based on the assumption that Orion’s own production can continue to operate normally despite the COVID-19 pandemic.
-This requires, among other things, continued success in employee protection so that absence rates do not significantly increase, that personal protective equipment, starting materials, intermediate products and materials are available and that the logistics chains are sufficiently functional.
+The outlook is based on the assumption that Orion’s own production can continue to operate normally despite the COVID-19 pandemic and the challenges in the global supply chains.
+This requires, among other things, continued success in employee protection so that absence rates do not significantly increase, that personal protective equipment, supplies, equipment and spare parts needed in production as well as starting materials, intermediate products and materials are available and that there are no material disruptions in the logistics chains.

 The outlook does not include any income or expenses associated with possible product or company acquisitions.